Getting startedSet up integrationsCreate your first initiativeInvite your teamPlan today's workShare your first update

 Archive finished sessions

-Archive hides a finished session from session lists in Worker queue, agent run tables, and the Agents area.
+Archive hides a finished session from session lists in Agent queue, agent session tables, and the Agents area.
 The underlying initiative, bug, or todo and its activity history stay in place.

-Archive is available when a session is complete, error, or cancelled.
-Pending, queued, running, or otherwise active sessions must finish or be cancelled before you can archive them.
-Stale sessions show Try again in the dashboard; retry the run, then archive the finished retry.
+Archive is available when a session is complete, error, cancelled, or stale.
+Pending, queued, running, or awaiting-input sessions must finish or be cancelled before you can archive them manually.

-Open the run actions menu on a finished session and choose Archive.
+Open the session actions menu on a finished session and choose Archive.
 Confirm when prompted.
 Archived sessions leave the list immediately and cannot be restored from the dashboard.

 Session list APIs exclude archived sessions.
-Workers cannot claim an archived session.
+Agents cannot claim an archived session.

-For Codex local runs that include a thread ID, Open in Codex appears in Work queue, on run details, or in the run menu.
+For Codex local sessions that include a thread ID, Open in Codex appears in Work queue, on session details (including as the primary action), or in the session actions menu.
 See Codex for deep links and troubleshooting.

 What a session stores